 One major way of avoiding disaster and improving on the quality of service in the small business is by training and developing the employees and the owners of the organization.
 We believe that over 90 percent of the basic problems in the small business enterprise is a result of the fact that the small business enterprise typically does not train its owners, let alone its employees.
 As the popular training and development adage goes: You cannot blame them if you have not trained them.

-Training and development activities are directed towards providing the people of an organization with the skills, attitudes, and motivation needed to perform the work of the organization in an effective and efficient manner.
+Training and development activities are directed towards providing the people of an organization with the skills, attitudes, and motivation needed to perform the work of the organization effectively and efficiently.
 For example, training enables the business to reduce the wastage of materials and accidents on the job.
 When workers are trained, they will understand why and how to carry out their tasks and duties.
 They will acquire the attitudes and orientations that are needed in particular tasks.
 They will become competent performers.
 The state of being competent performers will make them motivated employees.

 The small business can train its employees on the job.
 This requires that someone inside the business who knows best how the tasks of a particular job are performed is assigned to teach others how to perform those tasks.
 Training and development can also occur outside of the job context.
 In this case, the owners of the business may identify particular courses that certain categories of staff may need to attend.

 To establish the kinds of training needed, the owners of the business may observe the actual performance of the staff, or think through developments in the business that may require additional skills that the staff currently do not possess.
 A business center that is considering adding internet services to its current bouquet of word processing, photocopying, and binding services must ensure that some of its staff are trained in internet applications.
 A restaurant that is considering adding an ice cream stand to its business must ensure that some of the current staff are trained in operating and maintaining the ice cream making machine.
 The greatest area of need for training and development in a small business is leadership.